Yarr/Yarr/rtl/trigger-logic/README.md

 the incoming signal to its value on the previous clock cycle (which requires buffering it for one clock).

-The delayer (with delay set to 0) introduces a 2 clock cycle delay.
+The delayer (with delay set to 0) introduces a 2 clock cycle delay (one to move the data into the shift register, one to move it out).

 master_trig_t gets set after these 5 clock cycles, then (as seen in the table above) it's 2 more clock cycles until ext_trig_o and